Creuzbourg's Jäger Corps: Formation

 The open Hessian landscape contrasted starkly with the deep forests and the rapid rivers that the Hessian jägers would meet in North America.

-When the American Revolution began, the British Army was too small to overwhelm the rebellious colonies with armed might.
-Subsequently, United Kingdom entered treaties with a number of German principalities, which provided the British Crown with allied contingents for service in North America in return for monetary subsidies.
+When the American Revolutionary War began, the British Army was too small to overwhelm the rebellious colonies with armed might.
+Subsequently, Britain entered treaties with a number of German principalities, which provided the British Crown with allied contingents for service in North America in return for monetary subsidies.
 A mutual aid- and alliance treaty between United Kingdom and Hesse-Hanau was entered in February 1776.

 A Jäger corps under the command of Lieutenant Colonel Karl Adolf Christoph von Creutzburg was among the units in the Hesse-Hanau contingent.
 The Jägers were recruited from state foresters and other professional hunters.
 They were selected for their marksmanship, and were all volunteers, in contrast with the drafted or pressed soldiers that filled the ranks of the Hesse-Hanau infantry.
 The pay was higher than for ordinary troops.
 The British government especially requested Jägers for the American campaign, as they were perceived as better able to endure the North American wilderness.